Kenyatta Family Project Floods Homes in Ruiru

 Ms Catherine Koech, another resident, said they are living in fear of contracting waterborne diseases.

-"The water might come into contact with our underground sewage systems which when consumed by our children may result to diseases like cholera," said Ms Koech.
+"The water might come into contact with our underground sewage systems which, when consumed by our children, could result in diseases like cholera," said Ms Koech.

 "In the last rainy season (2015), flooding was experienced on the plots neighbouring your property," the residents say in their letter.